 Program overview

-The Bachelor of Applied Technology (Honours) - Architecture - Project and Facility Management is a unique interdisciplinary program offered at Conestoga College.
-This four-year program is designed to equip students with the essential knowledge and skills in architecture, engineering, project management, facility management, and business.
-The focus is on developing a sustainable built environment through a holistic approach that considers the entire life cycle of a building, from strategic planning to re-use.
-Graduates will be prepared to manage and guide decision-making processes across various phases of building projects, making them valuable assets in the architecture and construction industries.
+The Bachelor of Applied Technology (Honours) - Architecture - Project and Facility Management program at Conestoga College is designed to equip students with a comprehensive understanding of managing building projects.
+This four-year interdisciplinary program integrates architecture, engineering, project management, facility management, and business principles to foster sustainable environments.
+Students will learn to approach the built environment holistically, considering the entire life cycle of a building from strategic planning to re-use.
+The program emphasizes teamwork and effective communication skills, preparing graduates to navigate complex decision-making processes in the building industry.

 Featured Experiences